-Other Public Areas: Areas of the University that are traditionally open to all for public discourse and expression, such as grounds and common areas.
+Other Public Areas: Areas of the University that are traditionally open to all for public discourse and expression, subject to the provisions of this Policy, such as grounds and common areas.

 Non-public area: An area of the University that is normally not intended to be open to the general public for purposes of expressive activities or gatherings.
 Examples include classrooms, residence halls, academic and administration buildings, research facilities, and limited-access facilities.
 These areas are generally reserved for use by specific programs, or for specific purposes, and the University may limit the types of activities and gatherings in these areas as appropriate to the normal operations of the institution.

 Vendor: Any person engaged in Commercial Speech or Expression as defined herein.

 The First Amendment to the Constitution of the United States assures that “Congress shall make no law … abridging the freedom of speech, or of the press; or the right of the people peaceably to assemble …”.
 These rights to free speech and peaceful assembly are to be afforded and protected by the University.
 The University acknowledges the right of students and others to assemble in groups on the University campus for peaceful rallies, demonstrations, and gatherings.